JordanERobinson/SQL-Practice-Solutions/README.md

 # SQL-Practice-Solutions
-Compilation of practice problems and my solutions
+This repository is a collection of practice problems and my solutions